jgrizou/logger/README.md

 rec.save('here.mat')
 ```

-A extended list of examples can be found and tested in the ./logger_demo.m file.
+An extended list of examples can be found and tested in the [logger_demo.m](logger_demo.m) file.

-Feel free to open issues or send pull requests.
+Feel free to open issues, fork, or send pull requests.
 Have fun!